Scenic Chairlift Lift Rides July 5-6-7

 1999

 • Lookout Associates LLC acquires the mountain.
-Lookout’s current owners launch a new era of expanding terrain and improved services for greater numbers of skiers and riders.
+Lookout’s current owners launch a new era of expanding terrain and improving services for anticipated greater numbers of skiers and riders.

 2003